Optimal grading contests: Model

-A contest $\v$, together with the distribution of abilities $F(.)$, defines a Bayesian game between the $n$ agents where an agent's strategy $\sigma_i:[0,1]\to \mathbb{R}_+$ is a mapping from its ability $\theta_i$ to the level of effort $x_i$ it exerts.
+Given $F(.)$ and $c(.)$, a contest $v$ defines a Bayesian game between the $n$ agents.
 We will focus on the symmetric Bayes-Nash equilibrium of this contest game.
-This is a strategy profile where all agents are playing the same strategy $g_{\v}:[0,1] \to \mathbb{R}_+$ and an agent's expected payoff from playing $g_{\v}(\theta)$ when its ability is $\theta$ is at least as much as its expected payoff from playing anything else given that all other agents are playing the strategy $g_{\v}(.)$. \\
+This is a strategy profile where all $n$ agents use the same strategy $X_v:\Th \to \R_+$ so that for any agent $j\in N$ with type $\th_j$, choosing effort $X_v(\th_j)$ leads to a payoff at least as high as the payoff from choosing any other effort level, given that all remaining $n-1$ agents are also using the strategy $X_v(.)$.\\